ExTEnS10N/rayon-on-worker/test/README.md

-This is a test project for wasm-bindgen-rayon that ensures that Rayon integration works end-to-end in a browser.
+This is a test project for rayon-on-worker that ensures that Rayon integration works end-to-end in a browser.

 It's built in several variants: